 #1 The historical Samurai

 The rebels, mostly focused in the domains of the southern islands of Kyushu and Chōshū, marched to Kyoto on December 1867, prompting the Emperor Meiji to announce a restoration.
-A brief civil war followed, called the Boshin War “War of the Year of the Yang Earth Dragon” (Disclaimer: doesn’t feature any dragon), and Yoshinobu Tokugawa, the last Shōgun, resigned.
+A brief civil war followed, the Boshin War (War of the Year of the Yang Earth Dragon) ending with the abdication of Yoshinobu Tokugawa, the last Shōgun.

 #3 How long did the samurais last?